A few personal details about Sean Astin:

 Sean experienced another career breakthrough with his role as the epitome of loyal sidekicks, Samwise Gamgee, in Peter Jackson’s “The Lord of the Rings” trilogy, released in 2001, 2002 and 2003.
 Along with the many awards bestowed upon the trilogy (particularly its final installment "The Return of the King"), Sean received nominations for his own performance.
 He took home the Saturn Award for Best Supporting Actor, and awards from the Las Vegas Film Critics Society, the Seattle Film Critics, the Utah Film Critics Association, and the Phoenix Film Critics Society.
 As an ensemble, "The Return of the King" cast received awards from the National Board of Review of Motion Pictures and the Screen Actors Guild.
 In 2004, Sean authored the NY Times best seller “There and Back Again: An Actor's Tale,” chronicling his acting career with emphasis on his experiences filming "The Lord of the Rings" trilogy, for which he also read an abridged audiobook.

 In television, Sean has appeared in numerous movies and series, including multi-episodic runs in J. Michael Straczynski’s “Jeremiah” (2003-2004), the popular thriller “24” (2006), and Guillermo Del Toro’s “The Strain” (2014-2015).
 He joined the award winning cast of the engrossing and critically acclaimed Netflix series "Stranger Things" (2017-2019) as the beloved Radio Shack manager, Bob Newby.
 In 2019, he guest starred in three episodes of the final season of "The Big Bang Theory," as well as an episode of "Brooklyn Nine Nine"; and two of "Supergirl" (2019-2020).
 Sean starred with Melissa Joan Hart in Netflix's multi-camera family dramedy "No Good Nick" (2019).
-In 2022, he joined the cast of Dwayne Johnson's semi-autobiographical sitcom "Young Rock," as The Rock's former childhood nemesis; in 2023, the second season of HBO's "Perry Mason," as a grocery store magnate; and seasons 5 and 6 of "The Conners" (2023-2024) as Becky's boyfriend, Tyler.
+In 2022, he joined the cast of Dwayne Johnson's semi-autobiographical sitcom "Young Rock," as The Rock's former childhood nemesis; in 2023, the second season of HBO's "Perry Mason," as a grocery store magnate; and seasons 5-7 of "The Conners" (2023-2025) as Becky's boyfriend, Tyler.

 His voice is also familiar to many.
 He narrated three seasons of the beloved Animal Planet series “Meerkat Manor” (2006-2007), and voiced the title character in the animated Disney Channel series “Special Agent Oso” (2009-2012).
 He was the voice of Raphael in Nickelodeon’s popular “Teenage Mutant Ninja Turtles” (2012-2017).
 He voiced the paranoid Siamese cat Chester in "Bunnicula" (2016-2018); and is the Narrator for "The Epic Tales of Captain Underpants" (2018-2020).
 He reprised his role as Shazam from the animated TV series "Justice League Action" (2016-2020) to take the lead in the full-length feature film, "LEGO DC: Shazam - Magic & Monsters" (2020).
 Sean provided the narration for audiobook versions of F. Scott Fitzgerald's "The Great Gatsby" (2021) and Max Brooks' "Minecraft: The Mountain" (2021) and "Minecraft: The Village (2023).
 He starred as "Scrooge" (2023) in a new audio dramatization of Dicken's A Christmas Carol, and voiced a lovelorn vampire in Felicia Day's "Third Eye" (2023).
 He can also be heard in a plethora of other animated shows, video games, audio dramas and narrations.